 Benefits of Exercising

-Benefits of Exercising 25January
+Benefits of Exercising post thumbnail image

 We all know that exercising is important.
 There are multiple recommendations from the CDC and the American Heart Association that a person should get 150 minutes of moderate-intense activity and 2 days of muscle strengthening activity per week.
 Physical activity can help lower the risk of heart disease, stroke, diabetes, high blood pressure, dementia, as well as improve sleep, cognitive and memory function, and bone health.
 Regarding bone health, one might ask, “how does exercise improve bone, joint and ligament health?”